iot-router/iot-router.github.io/README.md

 # IoT-Router Requirements
-Common requirements for affordable Mobile IoT Routers with "5G NR OR 4G LTE Cat.6 upwards " to host consumer IoT Agents for Smart Home and other 3rd party Apps.
+A requirements convention must be achieved for an affordable mobile IoT Internet router and for hosting IoT agents for Smart Home and other third-party applications.

 ## Introduction